willson113/HGCQA/README.md

   - Ordinal
   - General

-HGCQA is the first benchmark focusing on **Chinese cQA** in history and geography.
+HGCQA is the first benchmark focusing on **Chinese CQA** in history and geography.

 ---